 NSF/ANSI Standard 60 (NSF 60) is the American National Standard addressing the human health effects of drinking water treatment chemicals.
 As an approved standard of the American National Standards Institute, NSF 60 is the legally recognized national standard in the United States for public health protection through control of the health effects of drinking water treatment chemicals.
 This standard forms the basis of the regulatory framework for the use of drinking water treatment chemicals across the USA and Canada.
-Most US States currently require municipal drinking water treatment chemicals to comply with the requirements of the NSF 60 standard.
-Exceptions are Louisiana, and Nebraska which do not have regulations or policies requiring compliance as well as Wyoming which does not have a state drinking water program.
+47 US States, including Colorado, currently require municipal drinking water treatment chemicals to comply with the requirements of the NSF 60 standard.
 9 of the 13 Canadian Provinces/Territories have similar requirements.
 The standard has also been used a specification by many other water utilities around the world.